dpankros/UIUC-CS598-DLH-Project/README.md

 - The paper we're implementing is [here](https://static1.squarespace.com/static/59d5ac1780bd5ef9c396eda6/t/64d1b55f6760773810429929/1691465055738/ID203_Research+Paper_2023.pdf)
 - The original codebase for the paper is [here](https://github.com/healthylaife/Pediatric-Apnea-Detection)

+If you'd like to run the code herein, please see [`original/HOW_TO_RUN.md`](./original/HOW_TO_RUN.md)

+## Notes About Academic Integrity

->NOTE: This repository is publicly available as per the project's requirements.
-If you are a student enrolled in CS 598 - DLH, you are not permitted to utilize any content from this repository for your own project.
+Per this project's requirements, we have made this repository publicly available.
+If you are a student enrolled in CS 598 - Deep Learning for Healthcare (any semester), you are not permitted to utilize any part of this repository for your own project.
 We do not accept responsibility for any breaches of academic integrity that may occur if other students copy the materials contained herein.

 ## Notes about data